 There will be changes to the rules for the import of ammonium nitrate fertilisers from EU and non-EU countries into Great Britain.

 Northern Ireland’s ammonium nitrate import rules will not change.

 This will affect solid ammonium nitrate fertilisers when the following applies:

-- with a nitrogen content of more than 28 percent of its weight
+- a nitrogen content of more than 28% of its weight

 - in a consignment weighing 500 kilograms or more

-The current import rules differ for EU and non-EU countries.
-The new rules will be the same for all countries if there is a no deal Brexit.
+The new rules will be the same for all countries if there is a no-deal Brexit.

 To import ammonium nitrate, you’ll need to apply for a detonation resistance test (DRT) certificate issued by a UK-based competent laboratory accredited under standard ISO 17025.

 Each certificate should relate to a sample from each production run batch.
-A ‘batch’ means the quantity of material manufactured without alteration of composition or characteristics, or every 92 days if the production run lasts longer.
+A ‘batch’ means the quantity of material manufactured without alteration of composition or characteristics, with a maximum batch run of 92 days.

 You’ll also need to: